 Dmytro Sukhovienko obtained more recognition after his participation at the Menuhin Festival in Gstaad in 1996.
 The following year, he won First Prize at the International Music competition in San Bartolomeo in Italy and Second Prize at the International Clara Schumann Piano Competition in Düsseldorf in Germany.
 After listening to Dmytro Sukhovienko at the Biarritz Music festival in 1998, Pierre-Petit wrote in “Le Figaro”: “it is a name to remember”.
 Philippe Entremont said “Dmytro Sukhovienko is the most promising talent he has heard in the last 30 years”.

-Dmytro Sukhovienko has featured at several prestigious music festivals such as, Fête de la Musique de Genève, Festival International de Musique Universitaire de Belfort, Musique en été à Genève, Les Sommets Musicaux de Gstaad, Les Classiques de Villars, Santo Domingo Music Festival, Chopin Festival in Geneva, Valletta Baroque Festival.
+Dmytro Sukhovienko has featured at several prestigious music festivals such as, Fête de la Musique de Genève, Festival International de Musique Universitaire de Belfort, Musique en été à Genève, Les Sommets Musicaux de Gstaad, Les Classiques de Villars, Santo Domingo Music Festival, Chopin Festival in Geneva, Valletta Baroque Festival, Madeira Piano Fest.

-In 2004, under the patronage of UNESCO a film documentary was made of Dmytro’s life as a pianist.
+In 2004, under the patronage of UNESCO a documentary film about Dmytro’s life as a pianist was released.

 He has been applauded at prestigious concert halls such as the Concertgebouw in Amsterdam, Bozar in Brussels, the Casino in Bern, UNESCO in Paris.
 Dmytro Sukhovienko also plays chamber music with, amongst others Pierre Amoyal, Michael Kugel and works with such conductors as Dmitry Sitkovetsky, David Josefovitz, Tougan Sokhiev.

-In 2005 Dmytro became a Büsendorfer artist which led him to a brilliant debut in one of the most prestigious music halls in the world the Musikverein of Vienna.
+In 2005 Dmytro became a Bösendorfer artist.
+That led him to the brilliant debut in one of the most prestigious music halls in the world - the Musikverein of Vienna.

-Sukhovienko recorded 6 albums with works by Chopin, Kolessa, Prokofiev, Liszt, Schubert, Rachmaninoff, Schumann, Brahms, Scarlatti and Mussorgsky.
+Sukhovienko recorded 6 albums with compositions by Chopin, Kolessa, Prokofiev, Liszt, Schubert, Rachmaninoff, Schumann, Brahms, Scarlatti and Mussorgsky.

-In 2017 Dmytro will perform with Alissa Margulis the Complete Violin Sonatas by Beethoven.
+In 2017 Dmytro performed with Alissa Margulis the Complete Violin Sonatas by Beethoven and formed the Blumenfeld Piano Duo with Aäron Wajnberg.